TClark1011/vscode-ace-imports/README.md

 **Important:** This project uses `reactive-vscode`, so check in the docs for that when developing, it changes alot of aspects of developing VS Code extensions.

+**Dependencies:** Because of `tsdown` behaviour, any dependencies that are used in the extension code must be listed in `devDependencies` in `package.json`, otherwise they will not be included in the build output.

 ## Releasing

 To release the extension, run the "release" script, or you can run "pack" to create a `.vsix` file which can be installed manually.